 Cancellation of Courses.
-Southwestern College reserves the right to cancel any course with an enrollment that falls below the minimum enrollment established by the appropriate academic administrator and the graduate program director.
+Southwestern College reserves the right to cancel any course with an enrollment that falls below the minimum enrollment established by the appropriate academic administrator.

 Academic Probation.
-After completing 12 credit hours of coursework, a student must have a minimum GPA of 3.0, no grade below a C (2.0), and positive recommendations by faculty or the student will be placed on academic probation.
+After completing 12 credit hours of coursework, a student must have a minimum GPA of 3.0 (2.5 for M.S.L., M.S.S.A., and M.A.S.M.), no grade below a C (2.0), and positive recommendations by faculty or the student will be placed on academic probation.
 The student will receive notification from the appropriate academic administrator.
-Any student placed on probation is subject to the conditions prescribed by the graduate studies council.
+Any student placed on probation is subject to the conditions prescribed by the Graduate Studies Council.

 Academic Suspension and Expulsion.
-Students who fail to make minimum progress toward the degree and who fail to maintain defined academic standards set by the graduate studies council may be suspended from the college.
+Students who fail to make minimum progress toward the degree and who fail to maintain defined academic standards set by the Graduate Studies Council may be suspended from the college.

-After completing 24 credit hours of coursework, a student must have a minimum GPA of 3.0 with no grade below a C (2.0) or the student will be suspended from the graduate program.
+After completing 24 credit hours of coursework, a student must have a minimum GPA of 3.0 (2.5 for M.S.L., M.S.S.A., and M.A.S.M.) with no grade below a C (2.0) or the student will be suspended from the graduate program.